-Whether or not you and your friends are planning a meal, eating at home will ensure you don’t succumb to the munchies when you can’t afford it.
-Even if you are heading to a restaurant, eating an apple or bowl of soup before you head out allows you to tame your appetite and order a less expensive appetizer as your meal, rather than an entire entree.
+Whether or not you and your friends are planning a meal, eating at home will ensure you don’t succumb to the munchies when you can’t afford to.
+Even if you are heading to a restaurant, eating an apple or bowl of soup before you head out allows you to tame your appetite and order a less expensive appetizer as your meal, rather than an entire entrée.

 Any diner on a budget knows how annoying it can be when members of the party order expensive appetizers, drinks and desserts, then expect everyone to split the bill equally.